metabase/metabase/docs/developers-guide/driver-changelog.md

   Note that the new methods return keys as `kebab-case` rather than `snake_case`.

+- Similarly, drivers should NOT access the application database directly (via `toucan` functions or otherwise); use `lib.metadata` functions instead.
+This access may be blocked in a future release.

 - SQL drivers that implement `metabase.driver.sql.query-processor/->honeysql` for `metabase.models.table/Table`/`:model/Table` should be updated to implement it for `:metadata/table` instead.
 As with the changes above, the main difference is that the new metadata maps use `kebab-case` keys rather than